Cloneeskimo/ambulare/README.md

 ### Overview

-Ambulare is a space-themed classic RPG.
+Ambulare is a side-scrolling fantasy RPG.
 It runs in the JVM, and relies on LWJGL.

 ### Building